 - Diuretic (water pill)

 - NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, a recent heart attack, angina (chest pain), heart failure, trouble swallowing, G6PD, pheylketonuria, stomach or bowel problems (including inflammatory bowel disease, ulcerative colitis), or a history of seizures or heart rhythm problems (including arrhythmia, QT prolongation).

 - This medicine may cause the following problems:

 - Heart rhythm problems

-- Increased risk for bowel problems (including colitis, ulcers)
+- Stomach or bowel problems (including colitis, ulcers)

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: